cs4241-19a/a1-gettingstarted/README.md

 ### Design Achievements
 - Changed the color scheme to a sepia tone color
 - Changed the font to Helvetica
-- Arranged the text into individual boxs which all scale and keep their keep their correct arrangement as the window's size changes
+- Arranged the text into individual divs which all scale and keep their correct arrangement as the window's size changes